-The Texas-Oklahoma Passenger Rail Study (TOPRS) commenced in winter 2013 and is expected to be completed by fall 2014.
-It will document the costs, benefits, and impacts of rail service alternatives compared to a no-build alternative in a service-level environmental impact statement (EIS).
+The Texas-Oklahoma Passenger Rail Study (TOPRS) commenced in winter 2013 and is expected to be completed by the end of 2014.
+It will document the costs, benefits and impacts of potential rail service alternatives compared to a no-build alternative in a service-level environmental impact statement (EIS).

 Environmental Impact Statement

-In 2000, FRA designated the South Central corridor, including the area from San Antonio to Dallas/Fort Worth, as a future high-speed rail corridor.
+In 2000, the FRA designated the South Central corridor, including the area between San Antonio and Dallas/Fort Worth, as a future high-speed rail corridor.
 In 2010, TxDOT received a grant from FRA to study passenger rail in this corridor.

 Different Types of Passenger Rail

 The Texas-Oklahoma Passenger Rail Study will consider a range of passenger rail options for the 850‑mile corridor.
 Today’s passenger rail service can range in speed from 79 miles per hour to more than 220 miles per hour.
 The different speed options will influence ridership, the number and location of stations, and costs.